Press & Media Coverage

 Life in one of the poorest areas in Newcastle

-An in-depth look at child poverty in Newcastle's West End, where Food & Solidarity was founded and continues to organize with families facing economic hardship.
+An in-depth look at child poverty in Newcastle's West End, where Food & Solidarity was founded and continues to organise with families facing economic hardship.

 Read article